(Disponible en français)

 Shade this box if you are providing security services to the complex for the first time, or if your operating costs for security services have increased.
 Security services must be provided by persons who are not your employees.

-If you are applying for this reason complete Part B of Schedule 1.
+If you are applying for this reason complete Schedule 1: Details of Operating Costs (B, C, D and E).

 Reason 3: Capital expenditure work was done in the residential complex.

-A capital expenditure is an expenditure for an extraordinary or significant renovation, repair, replacement or new addition.
+A capital expenditure is an expense for significant renovation, repair, replacement or new addition.
 The expected benefit of a capital expenditure must be at least five years.
-Expenditures on routine maintenance or on work that is substantially cosmetic in nature are not considered to be capital expenditures and cannot be claimed in the application.
+Expenditures for routine maintenance or work that is substantially cosmetic in nature are not considered to be capital expenditures and cannot be claimed in the application.
+Eligible capital expenditures can include work to protect or restore the physical integrity of the residential complex, to maintain it, to provide access for persons with disabilities, or to promote energy or water conservation.
+For more information refer to section 126 of the Residential Tenancies Act, 2006 (RTA) and Part III of Regulation 516/06 under the RTA (O.Reg.
+516/06).

 The capital expenditure work must have been completely paid for when you file the application.
-The work must also have been completed within the 18 month period that ends 90 days before the date the first intended rent increase for the units covered by the application will take effect.
+The work must also have been completed within the 18 month period that ends 90 days before the FED.

-If you are applying for this reason complete, complete Schedule 2.
-Also complete the Information about Rental Units in the Complex Form and the Capital Expenditures: Additional Details Form for each capital expenditure item you are claiming.
+If you are applying for this reason, complete Schedule 2: Details of Capital Expenditures and Capital Expenditures: Additional Details for each capital expenditure item you are claiming.

-You must also indicate whether or not any elevator work ordered to be done has been completed.
+You must also indicate whether any elevator work ordered has been completed.

-If you have been ordered to do elevator work and it has not been completed by the time you file the application, you must complete a Summary of Outstanding Elevator Work and attach it to your application.
+If you have been ordered to do elevator work and it has not been completed by the time you file the application, you must complete Schedule 3: Summary of Outstanding Elevator Work and file it with your application.
 A copy of this form is included at the end of the Form L5 application.

-If you are the landlord, shade the circle marked "Landlord".
+If you are the landlord, shade the box marked "Landlord".
 Then, sign the application form and fill in the date.

 Complete this section only if you are a legal representative.
 Fill in your name, address and contact information in the spaces provided.